ALL ABOUT ME

-Pardon the pun, but, the focus of my personal work tends toward street, travel and portrait photography.
-In my street photography, I try to capture people as naturally as possible, particularly the interactions they have with others and their surroundings.
-In my more structured portraits too, I try to capture the connection with the person I'm photographing.
+That way of seeing influences my street, travel and portrait photography as well.
+In my street photography, I try to capture people as naturally as possible, looking for the interactions they have with others and their surroundings.
+Even in my more structured portraits, I try to capture the connection I'm creating with the person I'm photographing.

 I have several ongoing projects, but the one that is of greatest importance to me began over 15 years ago when I was living in Japan: photographing traditional Japanese swordsmith, Takami Kuniichi.